 LOW FLOW & DROUGHT

-Drought is an abnormally dry (moisture-deficient) condition that is a shift away from average conditions for a prolonged period of time.
-Abnormally dry conditions are caused by not enough rain (or snow), usually in combination with weather that is warmer than normal.
-Depending on a drought’s severity and duration, drought can affect a wide range of natural and human-built systems, and these impacts can last beyond the drought.
+Abnormally dry conditions come when there's not enough rain or snow, made worse by warmer-than-usual weather.
+Drought can affect a wide range of natural and human-built systems, and these impacts can last long after the drought has dissipated.
 Examples of impacts to river systems include diminished quantity and quality of streamflow, groundwater, and surface water, which in turn affect aquatic life and habitat.